rightjs/rightjs-docs/docs/en/ui/resizable.md

-start      | when the resize starts resize     | when the widget is resized by the user release    | when the resize ends initialize | when the widget is initialized destroy    | when the widget is destroyed
+start      | when the resize starts resize     | when the widget is resized by the user release    | when the resize ends

-All the event listeners will receive two arguments: current resizable unit instance and a reference to the dom-event that caused the event

 ## Style Alterations, :styles